 There is a shortage of skills in the water and sanitation sector.
-The DWS, through its Learning Academy External Bursary Scheme, provides bursaries yearly to aid in closing this gap.
+The DWS, as the custodian of South Africa's water resources, through its Learning Academy External Bursary Scheme, provides bursaries yearly to aid in closing this gap.
 Applications are open to people who would like to pursue careers that are in line with the department's core business.